natritmeyer/site_prism/README.md

 ## Sections

-SitePrism allows you to model sections of a page that appear on multiple pages or that appear a number of times on a page seperatly from Pages.
+SitePrism allows you to model sections of a page that appear on multiple pages or that appear a number of times on a page separately from Pages.
 SitePrism provides the Section class for this task.

 ### Individual Sections